Career HubResume

 3 key takeaways

-• A clear understanding of the combination resume format and how it differs from other resume types
+• Gain a clear understanding of the combination resume format

-• What scenarios a combination resume is most beneficial in (and how it can improve your job application)
+• Learn when a combination resume is most beneficial

-• Tips and guidance for creating your combination resume with the AI Resume Builder
+• Discover how to write a combination resume with Teal's AI Resume Builder

-If you're feeling torn between highlighting your expertise and showcasing your career history, a combination resume could be the perfect fit.
+If you're feeling torn between highlighting your skills and showcasing your career history, a combination resume could be the perfect fit.

 A combination resume balances the best of both worlds—your skills and your work experience—allowing you to showcase what you know and how you've put it into action.